astutespruce/sarp-connectivity/analysis/prep/network/README.md

 WARNING: NHD HR+ data are currently in beta.
 There are data issues, including, but not limited to miscoded flowlines / loops, spurious NHD areas, and fragmented adjacent waterbodies.

-NHD data were last downloaded on 7/14/2022.
+NHD data were last downloaded (NHD Regions 19 and 20) on 8/28/2024.

 ### 2. Download National Wetlands Inventory (NWI 2022) data:

 NWI ponds and lakes are used to supplement the NHDWaterbody dataset downloaded above.

 Run `download_nwi.py`.
 This will download data by HUC8 into `data/nwi/source/huc8`.

+NWI were last updated (full nation) on 8/28/2024.

 ### 3. Download state-level LIDAR or imagery-based waterbody data